Deploy ML models to Snowflake with Deepnote & Modelbit

 mb.datasets() to get a list of your datasets:

-Now that we’ve got this dataset, let’s build a model.
-In this example, we are going try to predict a player's position.
+Now that we’ve got this data set, let’s build a model.
+In this example, we're going to try to predict a player's position.
 Let’s use a

 RandomForestClassifier, courtesy of SciKit-Learn: